 Looker lets you schedule periodic delivery of a user-defined dashboard, a Look’s visualization, or a Look’s data to an SFTP server.
-Sending results to an SFTP server is a good method when your data or visualization is too large to send via email.
-If you choose this delivery option, Looker prompts you for the SFTP server address, username, and password as described below.
+Sending results to an SFTP server is a good method to use when your data or visualization is too large to send via email.
+If you choose this delivery option, Looker prompts you for the SFTP server address, user name, and password as described below.

 To receive SFTP deliveries from Looker, be sure your network admin has added Looker’s IP addresses to your SFTP server’s IP whitelist or inbound traffic rules.

 Depending on how your Looker admin has configured your permissions, the default delivery destination may be email, and this setting may not be visible.